Mimi's Organic Eats » Recipes » Cookies

 - Baking Powder: I use baking powder, because there is no acid in these cookies.
 For more info on leavening agents, be sure to check out my post the Difference Between Baking Soda and Baking Powder.

 - Cinnamon: You need cinnamon for snickerdoodles as it's the main flavor.
 I use my favorite organic Korintje cinnamon.
+Check out the Best Cinnamon to Bake With for more info on the different varieties.

 - Heavy Whipping Cream: I use Organic Valley Heavy Whipping Cream in the filling for an extra light, fluffy buttercream.